The ONE Thing That's Going To Make You 6 Figures

 Ollie is an ecommerce and lifestyle business enthusiast.

-He's sold over $1,000,000 worth of products that he's never had to touch, pack or ship himself.
+He's sold tens of thousands of products he's never had to touch, pack or ship himself.

 A persistent disdain towards feeling like he's in a "job" has inspired him to create businesses that are FUN to run.